You’ll be surprised at the number of great Ocracoke restaurants.

 - 659 Irvin Garrish Highway

 Ocracoke has fresh pizza with free delivery to your home or rental cottage!
-In a convenient location on N.C.
-Highway 12, this is the perfect way to feed family, friends or have a party at the end of a busy day at the beach.
-They have lots of toppings and crust options, with both pesto and tomato bases.
-Look for the bright red building.
+In a convenient location on Highway 12, this is the perfect way to feed family, friends or have a party at the end of a busy day at the beach.
+Order a fresh baked pizza with lots of toppings, sauce and crust options.
+Look for specials on their Facebook page.

 - 990 Irvin Garrish Highway